Roseinfire/HtmlS/README.md

 Indicates background-color of the page.<br>
 Related to `<head>`.
 By default set to `white`
 ### background
-Takes url and indicates background-image of your page. <br>
+Attribute takes a url and indicates the background-image of your page. <br>
 Related to `<head>`.
 By default not set.
 ### fetch
 Specific attribute related to `<script>`.
-Fetch contains link to code, if you would like to store it separetely.
+Fetch contains a link to code, if you would like to store it separately.
 By default not set.

 ## Inner code